Euler class of taut foliations and Dehn filling: Euler class and restrictions of filling slopes

-When proving the left-orderability of the fundamental group of a toroidal $3$-manifold by certain gluing criteria (see \cite[Theorem 2.7]{CLW13} and \cite[Lemma 2.9]{GL14}), it is often useful to have an unbounded sequence of slopes $\{\alpha_k\}$ on $\partial X$ such that $\pi_1(X(\alpha_k))$ is left-orderable, where $X$ is a rational homology solid torus.
-One approach of obtaining such sequence of slopes is by constructing taut foliations on $X(\alpha_k)$ with zero Euler classes and then applying Theorem \ref{thm: universal circle}.
-If the taut foliations are transverse to the core of the filling solid torus, then Theorem \ref{thm: restriction on SX} says that the slope $\alpha_k$ must be an integer when $k$ sufficiently large in order for the Euler class to vanish.
+When proving the left-orderability of the fundamental group of a toroidal $3$-manifold using certain gluing criteria (see \cite[Theorem 2.7]{CLW13} and \cite[Lemma 2.9]{GL14}), it is often useful to have a sequence of slopes $\{\alpha_k\}$ converging to $\mu$ satisfying that $\pi_1(X(\alpha_k))$ is left-orderable.
+One approach of obtaining such a sequence is by constructing taut foliations on $X(\alpha_k)$ with zero Euler classes and then applying Theorem \ref{thm: universal circle}.
+If the taut foliations are transverse to the core of the filling solid torus, then Theorem \ref{thm: restriction on SX} says that $\alpha_k$ must be integer slopes when $k$ becomes sufficiently large.

-Here we give a sufficient condition for the Euler class to be zero when the slope $\alpha\in \mathbb{Z}$ and $X$ is an integer homology solid torus.
+This motivate us to state a sufficient condition for the Euler class to be zero when the slope $\alpha\in \mathbb{Z}$.